enkeistar/darts/README.md

 # darts

 # TODO

+* Prevent completed games from being changed.
+* Only count completed games for leaderboard stats.
 * Game marks per round

 * better way to delete players from manage players screen, only admins, only if no stats?
 * more better stats